bloxbean/yaci-store/docs/getting-started-out-of-box.md

 ## Use out-of-the-box applications

-Yaci Store comes with a set of applications that you can use out-of-the-box.
+Yaci Store comes with few applications that you can use out-of-the-box.
 These applications are designed to be used as-is.

 - **yaci-store-all:** This application bundles all available modules/stores into a single application.
 If you want to index all available data, this is the application you want.
 - **yaci-store-utxo-indexer:** This application contains utxo store,  protocolparams store and submit module If you want a utxo indexer with transaction submission capability, this is the application you want.